aehrc/vector-integration-simulation-pipeline/README.md

 ## Overview

 In order to simulate data, the snakemake will:
 1. Parses the config file to generate all combinations of the specified paramters.
-Each combionation is a 'condition', and each condition has one or more 'replicates'
+Each combination is a 'condition', and each condition has one or more 'replicates'.
+All replicates and conditions have a different random seed.
 2. Simulates integration using the `python3` script `scripts/insert_virus.py`.
 This script outputs a `fasta` file consisting of the host with viral sequences inserted, and two files describing the location and properties of the integrated virus and episomes
 3. `art_illumina` is used to simulate paried-end reads based on the `fasta` file from the previous step
 4. A script `scripts/annotate_reads.py` annotates the reads crossing host/viral junctions for each integration